fstromback/mymake/README.md

 `maxThreads`.
 Mymake spawns maximum that many processes globally, even if two or more targets are compiled in parallel.

+When building in parallel, mymake automatically adds a string like `1>` in front of all output done in parallel.
+Each target gets a unique number, so that it is easy to see which target each error message originates from.
+The output `1>` is similar to what is used in Visual Studio, and Emacs recognizes error messages with prefixes like this.
+However, if it causes trouble, set `usePrefix=no` either in your project file, or in your global `.mymake`-file.

 ## Configuration files

 Configuration in mymake is done by assigning values to variables.
 Each variable is an array of